jessicarmendariz/MakeChangeProject/README.md

 ### How To Use

 When a Customer purchases an item, the Cashier will be prompted to enter the price of the item.
-The Cashier will then enter the amount of money the Customer uses to purchase the item.
+The Cashier will then also enter the amount of money the Customer uses to purchase the item.
 Make Change does all the math for the Cashier and explains which USD bills and coins need to be dispensed back to the Customer in order to - Make Change.

 ### Building Make Change